Exalt24/Exalt24/README.md

 ## About Me

-UP Cebu Computer Science grad (Cum Laude) who builds production-ready systems.
+UP Cebu Computer Science grad (Cum Laude) who builds production-ready AI systems.
 Did my internship at ChatGenie (Techstars '23) where I learned that shipping fast matters, but shipping secure matters more.

-Recently built a production-grade RAG knowledge base with advanced retrieval techniques (HyDE, Multi-Query, Hybrid Search) achieving 85%+ accuracy.
-Specialized in AI/RAG architecture, blockchain development, and cybersecurity - from vector databases and LLM integration to NFT marketplaces and blockchain explorers.
+Recently architected multi-agent AI platform with 7 specialized agents orchestrated by LangGraph, reducing 6-8 hour research tasks to 1.75 minutes (200x+ faster) through strategic coordination and parallel execution.
+Also built production-grade RAG knowledge base with advanced retrieval techniques (HyDE, Multi-Query, Hybrid Search) achieving 85%+ accuracy.
+Specialized in AI/RAG architecture, multi-agent systems, and distributed automation - from vector databases and LangGraph orchestration to browser automation and blockchain development.
 Led a 5-person team building an AI study assistant and presented research at Kyoto University in Japan.
 Google Cybersecurity certified.

 Currently working on MAGSEL (AI metaverse learning) and maintaining AutoFlow Pro (browser automation in production).
-Building AI automation portfolio with emphasis on RAG systems, multi-agent orchestration, and production optimization.
+Building AI automation portfolio with emphasis on multi-agent orchestration, RAG systems, and production optimization on free-tier infrastructure.

 ```javascript
 const daniel = {